Skip to Main Content

 Overview

 Thymoma is a rare cancer that affects the thymus gland, an organ located between the lungs.
-As part of the immune and lymphatic systems, the thymus supports the immune system's development during childhood and helps the body fight illness throughout life.
+The thymus supports the immune system's development during childhood and helps the body fight illness throughout a person's life.

-A thymoma originates in the epithelial cells lining the thymus.
-(Epithelial cells are tightly packed cells that cover surfaces of organs and other body parts.)
-This tumor typically grows slowly and is unlikely to spread.
-In some cases, however, cancer cells spread to the lining of the heart and lungs or to other tissues throughout the body.
-Another cancer of the thymus, thymic carcinoma, tends to grow faster than thymoma and is more likely to spread, or metastasize.
+A thymoma tumor originates in the epithelial cells that line the thymus.
+Epithelial cells are tightly packed cells that cover the surfaces of organs and other body parts.
+A thymoma tumor typically grows slowly and is unlikely to spread.
+In some cases, however, thymoma cancer cells spread to the lining of the heart and lungs or to other tissues throughout the body.
+Another cancer of the thymus, thymic carcinoma, tends to grow faster than thymoma and is more likely to metastasize (spread) to other parts of the body.

 Our approach to thymoma